kuzGo/project-MS2/README.md

 5. Change the current working directory location where you want the cloned directory.
 6. Enter command git clone and paste the URL you copied.
 7. Click Enter.
-Google Maps API :In order to use Google maps API a unique API key is required for usage and billing purposes.
+- **Google Maps API** :In order to use Google maps API, an unique API key is required for usage and billing purposes.
 To retrieve your own API key and run the code using your own key follow these instructions:
 1. In your browser type in Google Maps JavaScript API.
 2. Select Google Maps Platform Documentation.
 3. Navigate to Go To the credentials page.